 PHL 3306: Nature and Knowledge

-Translation, with commentary, of Anselm of Canterbury, Proslogion (including Gaunilo’s objections and Anselm’s reply) (South Bend: St. Augustine’s Press, 2013).
+Anselm of Canterbury, Proslogion (including Gaunilo’s objections and Anselm’s reply), translated and introduced by Matthew D. Walz (South Bend: St. Augustine’s Press, 2013).

 Review of P. Kreeft, Summa Philosophica (South Bend: St. Augustine’s Press, 2012), in: Review of Metaphysics 67 (2013): 171-73.

 Review of K. Pritzl (ed.), Truth: Studies of a Robust Presence (Washington: The Catholic University of America Press, 2009), in: Quaestiones Disputatae 1 (2011): 288-301.

 Review of S. Visser and T. Williams, Anselm (Oxford: Oxford University Press, 2009), in: American Catholic Philosophical Quarterly 84 (2010): 837-41.

 Review of A. Mele, Motivation and Agency (Oxford: Oxford University Press, 2003), in: Review of Metaphysics 57 (2004): 856-58.